For the Safety of Our Guests

 For complete information about Georgetown County beaches please visit Georgetown County’s Website.

 For complete information about Surfside Beach please visit the Surfside Beach's Website.
+View more information about our vacation rentals.

 Swimming | Swimming is not permitted beyond 50 yards from the beach or over shoulder depth, unless otherwise stated by lifeguard.
 Jumping or diving from piers is prohibited.
 Swimming within 50 yards of a pier is prohibited.
 Only canvas rafts may be used in the ocean, and rafts must have safety ropes.
 Swimwear is subject to city ordinances in Myrtle Beach, North Myrtle Beach and Surfside Beach.
 It is illegal for anyone to wear a thong bathing suit.